 9. Get creative with conversation starters

 ‘Hey’ and ‘hi there’ aren’t likely to encourage much conversation.
 You wouldn’t spark a chat with a random stranger like this in real life, so why use these conversation starters online?
-Start with a question regarding something you want to know or comment on one of their interests.
+Start with a question regarding something you want to know about them.
 You could even lead with a joke.
+Again, what to comment on hinge is

 For a more in depth look at the perfect conversation starter, this article in Men’s Fitness can help.
 Research has shown even age and location can play a large factor when it comes to a successful conversation starter.